How to Use the Archives

 Cellular telephone conversations are prohibited in the research rooms.

-- Researchers should call
+- Researchers are welcome to call

-- Researchers using microfilm don't need a
+- Researchers using microfilm do not need a

 - The availability of photocopies depends on the physical condition of the documents.

 For preservation concerns, we don't offer a self-service copying option for original records.
 However, self-service microfilm-to-paper copying is available.
+You are able to make scans while in the research room using your own scanner free of charge.

 - Self-service microfilm copies: $0.60 per page